75th anniversary of the European Convention on Human Rights in the spotlight

 - Lord Murray of Blidworth (Conservative), barrister at 39 Essex Chambers.

-Baroness Chapman of Darlington (Labour), Minister of State (International Development, Latin America and Caribbean) in the Foreign, Commonwealth & Development Office, will respond on behalf of the government.
+Baroness Chapman of Darlington (Labour), Minister of State (International Development, Latin America and Caribbean) in the Foreign, Commonwealth & Development Office, responded on behalf of the government.

 Get involved